-The Department of Biochemistry was established in April 1978 by amalgamation of parts of Departments of Physiology and Pathology.
+The Department of Biochemistry was established in April 1978 by the amalgamation of parts of the Departments of Physiology and Pathology.
 This department strives to achieve excellence in the fields of medical education and diagnostics by providing holistic education inclusive of up-to-date knowledge and research in the field of clinical chemistry, compassion for the patients and courtesy for fellow soldiers with an ultimate aim to fulfil the mission of this college.
-The department was shifted to the third floor of Diamond Jubilee block on 09 April 2012.
+The department was shifted to the third floor of the Diamond Jubilee block on 09 April 2012.

 The Dept has adopted the philosophy of Total Quality Management in all spheres of its functioning by streamlining all the processes and systems to achieve clientele satisfaction of patients as well as clinicians.

-National Accreditation Board for testing and Calibration Laboratories (NABL) is the only authorized and autonomous body of Govt of India, to grant accreditation in accordance with International organization for standardization (ISO) standards.
-It has granted NABL accreditation to Clinical Chemistry Laboratory of Dept of Biochemistry, AFMC as per the latest addition of ISO 15189 (2012).
+The Dept reached an important milestone in its history when it attained accreditation by NABL (National Accreditation & Calibration Board for Laboratories) as per ISO 15189:2007 on 01 Feb 2010, which was renewed in 2012, 2014, 2016, 2018, 2020, 2022, 2024 and 2026 successfully.
+National Accreditation Board for Testing and Calibration Laboratories (NABL) is the only authorized and autonomous body of Govt of India, to grant accreditation in accordance with International organization for standardization (ISO) standards.
+It has granted NABL accreditation to Clinical Chemistry Laboratory of Dept of Biochemistry, AFMC as per the latest addition of ISO 15189:2022.

 This department has the distinction of being the first Govt sector Biochemistry Laboratory to have attained NABL accreditation.
-This dept also has the unique distinction of conducting an External Quality Assurance Programme for all the 119 AFMS hospital laboratories of India, including one UN MISSION laboratory.
+This dept also has the unique distinction of conducting an External Quality Assurance Programme for all the 132 AFMS hospital laboratories of India, including one UN MISSION laboratory.
 Lyophilised samples are despatched to all services laboratories quarterly.
 Their results are analysed and each lab is graded according to its performance.
-The department is engaged in the following teaching activities:
+The department is engaged in the following teaching activities

-The Department?s passion for teaching can be judged by the fact that in the last five years, the MD students have been among the university toppers.
+The Department’s passion for teaching can be judged by the fact that in the last five years, the MD students have been among the university toppers.
 The teaching methodology adopted is that of problem based learning exemplified by case discussions and Quality control clinics held by the department.
 The problem-based approach is a force multiplier for our students to become better practicing doctors.

-A patent has been granted by Indian patents office for ?A process for the preparation of a composition for the estimation of Ceruloplasmin?.
+A patent has been granted by the Indian Patent Office with a patent No is 19236 for “A process for the preparation of a composition for the estimation of Ceruloplasmin”.
 The process has been developed at Dept of Biochemistry, Armed Forces Medical College, Pune.
-The inventors are Dr B L Somani, Scientist-G & Professor of Biochemistry, and Dr V Ambade, Scientist-F. The Patent No is 19236
+The inventors are Dr B L Somani, Scientist-G & Professor of Biochemistry, and Dr V Ambade, Scientist-G.

 Text Spacing